Colette August

 (360) 490-3454

-Colette (Canku Duta Win \ Red Road Woman) has worked at Tahoma Indian Center since 2017.
+Colette has worked at Tahoma Indian Center since 2017.
 She is the lead liaison to the board of directors, volunteers and staff.
-She has started an Overdose Awareness Day for Tahoma Indian Center and participated in Na'ah Illahee Fund Neighborhood Capacity Building.
+She founded a Survivors of Suicide support group in Tacoma to help others navigate grief.
+She has also played a key role in starting Overdose Awareness Day at Tahoma Indian Center and is the founder of Camp Rosey, a Native led children’s grief and loss healing program.

-Colette has a bachelor’s degree from The Evergreen State College (TESC) and is currently enrolled in TESC Master of Public Administration- Tribal Governance.
-She has worked in human services for over 15 years.
-She has volunteered at Bridges- A Center for Grieving Children since 2012.
-She has also started a Survivors of Suicide group in her hometown of Tacoma.
-Her drive and passion for community and healing derives from her love of family.
+Colette has a bachelor’s degree from The Evergreen State College (TESC) and completed TESC Master of Public Administration - Tribal Governance.
+She has volunteered at Bridges - A Center for Grieving Children since 2012.